-Task #5: Volunteer Monitoring Task Description: Coordinate with Count Coordinate with County Extension Office to establish a Wet Creek Citizen's 4-H Youth an d Adult Sponsor Volunteer Monitoring Group.
+Product #5: Volunteer Product #5: Volunteer Monitoring Product Description: Coordinate with Count y Extension Office to establish a Wet Creek Citizen's 4-H Youth an d Adult Sponsor Volunteer Monitoring Group.
 Group will have a mini mum of 8 volunteers at each monitoring effort.
-One volunteer monitor ing day during the spring and fall of each year for the next 3 years.
-Task Outputs: Six volunteer monitoring ng events with a minimum of 48 volunteers.
+One volunteer monitori One volunteer monitoring day during the spring and fall of each year for the next 3 years. for the next 3 years.
+Product Outputs: Six volunteer monitorii ng events with a minimum of 48 volunteers.
 Volunteer monitoring of lata collected six times at two locations.
 Volunteer monitoring s summary in the project monitoring report.
-Cost: Federal (319) Funds: \$2,000 Non-Federal Match: \$3,000 Other Federal Funds: \$0 Total Task Cost: \$5,000 sequence.
-For example, the previous Target (No. 3) ended with Task 5.
-The first task identified under Target 4 should be listed as Task 6 and followed sequentially, i.e. Task 7.
+Cost: Federal (319) Funds: \$2,000 Non-Federal Match: \$3,000 Other Federal Funds: \$0 Total Task Cost: \$5,000 for Tasks 1, 2 and 3.
+Number products in a continuous sequence.
+For example, the previous Task (No. 3) ended with Product 5.
+The first task identified under Task 4 should be listed as Product 6 and followed sequentially, i.e. Product 7.

-- Target 4: Implement rangeland and pasture management plans on 5% (1,250 acres) in the Wet Creek watershed as the first phase. - Include applicable tasks, outputs and costs in same format as shown for Targets 1, 2 and 3.
-Number tasks in a continuous
+- Task 4: Implement rangeland and pasture management plans on 5% (1,250 acres) in the Wet Creek watershed as the first phase. - Include applicable products and costs in same format as shown

-- Target 5: Obtain Credible Data (physical, chemical, and biological data) at 4 water quality monitoring sites on Wet Creek for the months of May through October during the term of the project to document water quality improvements as a result of implementing and achieving Target 3. - Again, include applicable tasks, products and costs in same format as shown for Targets 1, 2 and 3.
+- O Task 5: Obtain Credible Data (physical, chemical, and biological data) at 4 water quality monitoring sites on Wet Creek for the months of May through October during the term of the project to document water quality improvements as a result of implementing and achieving Target 3. - Again, include applicable products and costs in same format as shown for Tasks 1, 2, 3 and 4.